mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 Playing around with IoT devices provides several advantages.
 Apart from the obvious ability to easily prototype systems tailored for your specific needs, it can also give you a more engaging way to gain insight into the tools and infrastructure that usually comes with IoT devices, and is relevant for most of the modern developers:

-* cloud
+* Cloud
-* distributed systems
+* Distributed systems
-* data analysis
+* Data analysis
-* data visualisation
+* Data visualisation
-* machine learning and prediction models
+* Machine learning and prediction models

 This post is meant to provide you with a simple and minimal set-up to get you started playing around with IoT.
 I would like to show you just a few devices I have used and provide you with the code examples for them.